 - Flexibility exercises like stretching and yoga.

-When exercising as a senior with diabetes, it is important to monitor your blood sugar levels before, during, and after physical activity to avoid hypo- or hyperglycemia [19].
-Wear the correct footwear, keep a water bottle nearby, and start with low- to moderate-intensity activities to reduce the risk of injury.
-Talk to your healthcare provider before starting a new exercise routine to ensure that your plan is safe and effective.
+For seniors with diabetes, it is important to carefully monitor blood sugar levels before, during, and after exercising to prevent dangerous fluctuations.[19].
+Also, wearing proper shoes, staying hydrated, and starting out with gentle to moderate workouts will lower the risk of injury.
+Be sure to talk with your healthcare provider before beginning any new exercise regimen to ensure it is both safe and beneficial.

 Lifestyle Tips for Seniors with Diabetes